Allan J Gold

 The only things certain in life are death and taxes.”
 Last time.
 I spoke about taxes.
 Today, I’ll address death and matters ‘killing you softly.’

-- Scams.
-That’s “a fraudulent or deceptive act or operation:”3 If it sounds too good to be true it probably isn’t.
+• Scams.
+That’s a fraudulent or deceptive act or operation:”3 If it sounds too good to be true, Recognize that it probably isn’t.
 Be skeptical.
 If someone is pressuring you.
 Say you need some time and count to one hundred.
-If some telephones, ask for a name and phone number and say you’ll call back.
-When you get an email or text from someone you don’t know.
-Assume it’s fraudulent.
-Check it out first.
+If someone telephones, Ask for a name and phone number and say you’ll call the person back.
+When you get an email or text from someone you don’t know, Assume it’s fraudulent and don’t open it until you’ve checked it out.

-- Either way, you’re going to feel grief.
-It’s horribly painful.
+• Regardless of how you suffer the loss, you’ll feel grief.
+It’s painful because you might attribute the asset depletion to your own action or inaction.
 After losing everything, you might say, “My life is over.”
-It could be the death of you.
+It’s not – but it could be the death of you.

 #5 – House & Home